You are viewing the May 23, 2014 daily archives

 Posted on:

 An Athens County courtroom was disinfected Thursday morning because of concern that a defendant in court that day might have an antibiotic-resistant infection.
-Common Pleas Judge George McCarthy indicated the action was taken as a precaution.
-The defendant was in court to be arraigned on charges of receiving stolen property.
-McCarthy said that when the… Read More
+Common Pleas Judge George McCarthy indicated the… Read More

 Seven Missing Children Found In Scioto County Following Friday Search